How to Improve & Maintain a Good Credit Score

 A good credit score is important even when you’re debt-free or don’t anticipate needing a loan soon.
 Your credit score matters when:

-- Renting a home
+- Renting a home or apartment

 - Setting up new utilities

-- Applying for property insurance (homeowners/renters or auto insurance) OR life insurance
+- Applying for property insurance (homeowners/renters or auto insurance) or life insurance

 How to improve your credit score